-At this time, directors, who are officers of the Company, receive no remuneration for their services as directors of the Company, nor does the Company reimburse directors for expenses incurred in their service to the Board of Directors.
-The Company expects to pay fees to its independent directors for the 2013 fiscal year of \$30,000 to each Director, of which half is to be paid in the Company's common stock.
+At this time, directors, who are officers of the Company, receive no remuneration for their services as directors of the Company.
+The Company reimburses directors for expenses incurred in their service to the Board of Directors.
+The Company o pays fees to its independent directors for the 2014 fiscal year of \$30,000 to each Director, of which half is to be paid in the Company's common stock